JBdesign53/docker-compose-dev/README.md

 Install Docker for your operating system.
 For more information visit https://docs.docker.com/install/

-After cloning this repository there are a few steps to setup and check initial configuration is working.
+After cloning this repository there are a few setup steps to complete before confirming the initial configuration is working.

 Copy the contents from `/extra/hosts` and paste it at the end of your local `hosts` file and save.

 The location of your hosts file varies depending on your operating system:

-* Windows: `C:\Windows\System32\drivers\etc\hosts`
+* Windows: `C:/Windows/System32/drivers/etc/hosts`
 * Mac/Linux: `/etc/hosts`

 Next, from your command line: